asim/aslam/posts/mvp.md

 Joe's starting to feel a bit overwhelmed.
 What's this going to cost?
 How's he going to maintain any of it?
-He doesn't know the first thing about web administration let alone email hosting or domains management.
+He doesn't know the first thing about web administration let alone email hosting or domain management.
 Joe's friend is insistent though, so he let's him get on with it.
 A few weeks go by and Joe's no closer to launching his new venture.
 Apparently there was a need to build a subscription mailing list from scratch because there was no viable alternative and all the web hosting software had "terrible editors" so he chose something called github pages and jekyll instead.